As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 There are some benefits to a few essential oils for cat health.

-Cats lack the liver enzymes needed to metabolize and eliminate essential oils.
+This is because cats lack the liver enzymes needed to metabolize and eliminate essential oils.

 Cats are not able to perform a liver process called glucuronidation.
-This is a process where the liver adds glycosidic bonds to help with drug excretion.
+This is a process where the liver adds glyosidic bonds to help with drug excretion.

 In basic terms, the liver needs to take chemicals and add/remove things so the body can get rid of them.
 Cats lack some processes to do this, so the chemicals build up.

 Cats are very sensitive to phenols and phenolic compounds, found in a range of essential oils.
 The attached articles contain a list of toxic oils that cause poisoning in cats.

 Pet owners should not apply concentrated oils to the skin or fur of the cat, as they groomed and ingest the oils.